 Many other bills extend beyond the teaching of racial history and include exposure to inappropriate content in school libraries and curricular materials, discussions about gender and sexuality, and other divisive concepts.

-In early March, the Florida legislature passed a parents’ bill of rights, HB 1557, dubbed the "Don't Say Gay" bill, which is expected to be signed into law by Republican Gov. Ron DeSantis.
+In early March, the Florida legislature passed a parents’ bill of rights, HB 1557, dubbed the "Don't Say Gay" bill, which was later signed into law by Republican Gov. Ron DeSantis.
 The bill prohibits classroom discussion and "instruction by school personnel or third parties on sexual orientation or gender identity" for grades K-3 or that is not age or developmentally appropriate.

 Under Arizona HB 2439, parents will have access to all available books in school libraries and to the specific books borrowed by their children.
 Illinois HB 5505 would give parents "the right object to and refuse any unit of instruction or required course of study that directs, requires, or otherwise compels a student to personally affirm, adopt, or adhere to any of the specified tenets."